argumentcomputer/Wasm.lean/README.md

-# Wasm tools for lean
+# Wasm tools lite for lean

-Webassembly tools to be implemented in Lean.
+Webassembly tools implemented in Lean.

+Uses Straume's Zeptoparsec instead of Megaparsec to reduce the amount of dependencies and make compilation to other languages easier.

 To get the reference test suite, please run: